Saturnyx/curator/templates/citizen.md

 ## 7. Reporting Guidelines

-If you are subject to or witness unacceptable behavior, or have any other concerns, please notify a community organizer as soon as possible. <contact-info>.
+If you are subject to or witness unacceptable behavior, or have any other concerns, please notify a community organizer as soon as possible. <contact-info(You-can-contact-us-at...)>.

 <link-to-reporting-guidelines>